dohoanggiahuy317/ACH-transactions-Microservice-app/README.md

 edit the sql script to add
 GetAccount `FOR UPDATE` to make sure to release the db after one query done commit 2 tables get connected by one key -> the insert into table 1 can block the select from the table 2

+# 10 Create the CI workflows with github actions
+Set up the go
+install go migrate

+## 11 Implement HTTP API
+create API folder and set the API using Gin use postman emit empty slice in sql to handle empty request